Vietnam.vn - Nền tảng quảng bá Việt Nam

 Norse Atlantic Airways has partnered with Avinxt to use its giant robots, which use green technology and artificial intelligence, to perform tasks such as de-icing, cleaning, and even wiping down machinery, Interesting Engineering reported on November 27.
 Regular exterior cleaning not only makes the aircraft more recognizable, but also helps reduce air resistance, saving up to 2% of fuel consumption.

-Avinxt will begin building robots in 2024 that can handle large passenger planes, small private jets, and even military aircraft.
-Avinxt’s robots will use cameras and AI to inspect the condition of aircraft.
-In seven hours, the robots can scan the plane for any dents and bumps and accurately inspect the airframe.
-Previously, this process would have taken weeks.
+Avinxt will start building robots in 2024 that can handle large passenger planes, small private planes, and even military aircraft.
+Avinxt's robots will use cameras and AI to inspect the condition of the aircraft.
+In seven hours, the robots can scan the plane for any rough spots and dents and accurately inspect the airframe.
+Previously, this process would take weeks.

 “The solution from Avinxt is one of the few innovations that can help us reduce carbon emissions while lowering costs,” said Thom-Arne Norheim, CEO of Norse Atlantic Airways.